Mexico Says It Doesn’t Respond To Threats After Trump Threatens To Close Border

 Trump did not elaborate on how he would close the border.

-Trump also addressed the border issue in a series of Tweets on Friday, suggesting that Mexican and Central American governments have done “nothing” to prevent illegal immigrants from crossing the border.
+Trump also addressed the border issue in a series of tweets on Friday, suggesting that Mexican and Central American governments have done “nothing” to prevent illegal immigrants from crossing the border.

 CNBC reported that White House spokesman Hogan Gidley did not have an announcement regarding Trump’s remarks, but he did say that the president “has got to do something to fix it and he’s looking at all his options.”

-U.S. border authorities estimated as many as one million illegal immigrants will be stopped from attempting to enter the country by the end of the year, which is double the amount that entered last year, according to ABC News.
-Authorities arrested 66,450 arrests along the Mexican border jumped to in February, The Associated Press reported.
+U.S. border authorities estimated as many as 1 million illegal immigrants will be stopped from attempting to enter the country by the end of the year, which is double the amount that entered last year, according to ABC News.
+Authorities arrested 66,450 people along the Mexican border in February, The Associated Press reported.
 That number is up 149 percent from last year.
-U.S. Customs and Border Protection is expected to make 100,000 arrests in March, which is up 30 percent from Frebraury, according to CBP Commissioner Kevin McAleenan.
+U.S. Customs and Border Protection is expected to make 100,000 arrests in March, which is up 30 percent from February, according to CBP Commissioner Kevin McAleenan.

 McAleenan also said that the agency had reached a breaking point and was facing “an unprecedented humanitarian and border security crisis.”